ethus3h/app-configs/README.md

 # app-configs

-This repository contains app configurations I use.
+This repository contains small things, mostly app configurations, that I use.
 They should eventually be integrated into other repositories and/or removed as needed.